isaacoselukwue/SPSS/README.md

 # SPSS - University Cost Comparison

-**SPSS - University Cost Comparison** is a web application that helps students compare the cost of attending different universities in the UK.
-This tool provides comprehensive cost breakdowns including accommodation, groceries, and entertainment expenses to help students make informed decisions.
+**SPSS - University and City Cost Comparison** is a web application that helps students compare the cost of living in different university cities across the UK.
+This tool provides comprehensive cost breakdowns including accommodation, groceries, and entertainment expenses to help students make informed decisions about where to study.

 ## Features

-- **University Search:** Find universities by name or city.
+- **City Search:** Find cities by name or browse all available options.
-- **Cost Comparison:** Compare up to 3 universities side by side.
+- **City Comparison:** Compare up to 3 cities side by side.
 - **Cost Breakdown:** View detailed weekly expenses for accommodations, groceries, and entertainment.
-- **Duration Selection:** Calculate costs for the standard academic year (44 weeks) or the full year (51 weeks).
+- **Accommodation Details:** Get information about both university halls and private housing options.
+- **University Information:** See university-specific data within each city, including nearby supermarkets and costs.
 - **Employment Information:** View available student jobs, median wages, and employment rates.
-- **Accommodation Details:** Get information about both university-owned and private accommodations.

 ## Technology Stack